onnx/onnx-mlir/docs/Docker.md

 <!--- SPDX-License-Identifier: Apache-2.0 -->

-# Building and Developping ONNX-MLIR using Docker
+# Building and Developping ONNX MLIR using Docker

 ## Prebuilt Containers
 An easy way to get started with ONNX-MLIR is to use a prebuilt docker image.